Simply-Static/simply-static/readme.txt

 * New: Auto-adding wp-content/uploads as a directory to include files from
 * New: Usage of the mbstring PHP extension is now optional
 * New: Added links for support, rating, and changelog in the footer
-* Fix: Added protection for cross-site request forgery
+* Fix: Added protection for cross-site request forgery (thanks pluginvulnerabilities.com!)
 * Fix: Now sanitizing all user inputs
 * Fix: Locking down generation of static files to users with proper permissions
 * Fix: The check for trailing slash redirection now works with relative URLs